In this article, Professor Desmet mentions a few interesting concepts from (mass) psychology.

 Society risks ending up in a vicious circle: the stricter the measures, the more victims; The more victims, the stricter the measures.

 Don't underestimate what this can lead to in the future.
 The idea that has been put forward aboutplacing infected individuals in isolation centresis still considered a 'disproportionate' measure.
-But to the extent that society remains mentally glued to a narrow virological story, it only takes a rise in fear to consider this as 'necessary for public health'.
+But to the extent that society remains mentally glued to a scary virological story, all it takes is a rise in fear for this too to be considered 'necessary for public health'.

-In combination with the manipulability of corona tests and a feudal redistribution of power (governors and mayors are given unprecedented power due to the impasse of national politics), you can see what appears on the horizon: arbitrarily arresting, isolating and 'treating' 'infected' people.
-Social systems that tend towards totalitarianism use a different discourse, but they all do more or less the same thing.
+In combination with the manipulability of corona tests and a feudal redistribution of power (governors and mayors are given unprecedented power due to the impasse in national politics), you see what appears on the horizon: arbitrarily rounding up, isolating and 'treating' 'infected' people.
+Social systems that tend towards totalitarianism use different discourses, but they all do approximately the same thing.

 The mass psychological dynamics that are emerging around the real core of the corona epidemic show all the characteristics of a psychologicalsymptomand should be analysed as such.
 Just like an individual symptom, it has asignal function.
 It refers to an underlying social problem, which we have described above as a lack of meaning and associated epidemic anxiety and depression.